Code-Institute-Submissions/MS_project_3/README.md

 ### Code

-Code Validation
+**Code Validation**
 The code has been validated by using;
-W3C Markup Validation Service for HTML
+- W3C Markup Validation Service for HTML
-W3C Markup Validation Service for CSS
+- W3C Markup Validation Service for CSS
-Pep8 Online for Python
+- Pep8 Online for Python

-Interesting Bugs / Issue
+**Interesting Bugs / Issues**

 ### Acknowledgements